hafrena/story/README.md

 script for Badge Checking in Story Odyssey campaign

 how to start:
-open VSC or Codespace and type commapnds:
+open VSC or Codespace and type commands:

 git clone https://github.com/nastrdmt/Story